 A business will want to have a responsive website for a variety of reasons that all originate from a focus on visitor experience.
 Not only will a responsive website attract and retain more visitors due to its improved experience for its users, but will improve its search engine optimization ranking as well.
 These fast-loading, mobile-friendly websites also allow businesses to nurture a greater percentage of their visitors into customers, buyers, and clients.

-The IT professionals at Michell Consulting Group are dedicated to providing the knowledge and know-how to provide businesses the best chance to succeed with technology.
+The IT professionals at COMPANYNAME are dedicated to providing the knowledge and know-how to provide businesses the best chance to succeed with technology.
 What other technology terms would you like to see us to cover?
 Leave your suggestions in the comments!